 After completing treatment for diffuse large B-cell lymphoma, most patients are monitored with periodic PET scans and follow-up appointments with a physician.
 Based on the imaging results, the physician can determine whether the lymphoma is in remission or if the patient requires further treatment.

 A world-recognized leader in cancer care tied to research, Moffitt Cancer Center offers the latest treatment options for all types of lymphoma, including diffuse large B-cell lymphoma.
 The multispecialty team in our highly acclaimed Malignant Hematology Program focuses exclusively on diagnosing and treating hematological malignancies and collaborates closely to create and refine an individualized treatment plan for each patient.

 At Moffitt, we know that better science leads to innovative clinical trials that will become tomorrow’s standard of care.
 Our robust portfolio of clinical trials includes breakthrough therapies for lymphoma, which our patients can benefit from before those options are made widely available elsewhere.

 To learn more about diffuse large B-cell lymphoma, contact Moffitt Cancer Center by calling 1-888-663-3488 or completing a new patient registration form online.
 A referral is not required.
-As Florida’s top cancer hospital, we are changing the model, and we will connect you to a cancer expert within one day—regardless of whether you have a referral.
+As Florida’s top cancer hospital, we are changing the model, and we will connect you to a cancer expert as soon as possible—regardless of whether you have a referral.
 You can feel confident that you are a top priority of a cancer center that delivers nationally ranked care in new and transformative ways.